tarantool/cartridge/rst/topics/state-machine.rst

 InitError
 ---------

-Instance initialization error – a state caused by following:
+Instance initialization error – a state caused by the following:

 -  Error occurred during ``cartridge.remote-control``\ ’s connection to binary port